 “The Battle of San Romano” by Paolo Uccello

 “The Battle of San Romano” by Paolo Uccello is a set of three paintings depicting events that took place at a battle between Florentine and Sienese forces in 1432.
-This painting is exhibited at the Galleria Uffizi, Florence and the other two companion paintings are shown at the National Gallery, London and the Musée du Louvre, Paris.
-The three pictures were designed to be hung high on three different walls in one large room, and the perspective was created for that purpose which accounts for anomalies in the perspective when viewed at standard gallery height.
+This painting is exhibited at the Galleria Uffizi, Florence, and the other two companion paintings are shown at the National Gallery, London, and the Musée du Louvre, Paris.
+The three pictures were designed to be hung high on three different walls in one large room, and the perspective was created for that purpose, which accounts for anomalies in the perspective when viewed at standard gallery height.

 This panel was designed to be the central painting of the triptych and is the only one signed by the artist.
 The sequence most widely agreed among art historians is The London panel, followed by the Uffizi and then the Louvre panel.
 They also represent different times of day starting with dawn (London), mid-day (Florence) and dusk (Paris) as the battle lasted eight hours.
 In the foreground, broken lances and a dead soldier are aligned to create perspective.
-Painted with a view similar to that of a tapestry, the landscape rises up in a picture rather than receding into the background.
-The illusion of a backdrop resembles a stage and war is depicted as a theatrical event.
+Painted with a view similar to that of a tapestry, the landscape rises up in the picture rather than receding into the background.
+The illusion of a backdrop resembles a stage, and war is depicted as a theatrical event.